 The child of a slave and my 3rd great grandfather Charles Gaylord was born looking White enough that he was raised as his son.
-Here’s a photo of my great-great grandpa not long before his death at age 45.
-He was a farmer.
+Here’s a photo of my great-great grandpa not long before his death at age 41.
+He was a farmer in the sun all day and his skin darkened a lot.
+I have gotten nearly black in the sun during my tanning days.
 Relatives say his skin was much lighter when he was born and that was a reason why my great-great-great grandfather took him and raised him as his son.
-My 1st cousin Eddie McCrocklin looks so much like him.
+My 1st cousin Eddie McCrocklin looks so much like him enough to be his son.

 After his death his wife, my Scottish maternal great-great grandmother (Hello Clan Morrison!)
 Susannah Mary Morrison was left almost penniless and lived out the remainder of her days on a shanty boat at the mouth of the Little Cypress Creek, in Little Cypress, Kentucky near Paducah where one of her son’s, Cash Gaylord, lived.
 Grandma Gaylord died from malaria.
 This is her photo: